Updated March. 22, 2018

 So with that said, families that are new to UCHU-AA may join if their homeschool student(s) are 9th, 10th, 11th BUT NOT 12th grade within the current homeschooling year.

-Additionally, to ensure that ranking order does not drastically change for current members of UCHU-AA who has students that are 11th and 12th grade, no new members with rising 12th graders for the current homeschooling year is permitted.
+Additionally, to ensure that ranking order does not drastically change for current members of UCHU-AA who has students that are 12th grade, no new members with rising 12th graders for the current homeschooling year is permitted.

 Adjustments to this policy will change as needed.